 Indian Diggings Elementary School

-- Indian Diggings Elementary School's student population of 17 students has declined by 5% over five school years.
+- Indian Diggings Elementary School's student population of 19 students has grown by 11% over five school years.

 - The teacher population of 1 teachers has stayed relatively flat over five school years.

 - Indian Diggings Elementary School is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 19:1 has increased from 17:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|

 |Overall School Rank||#7649 out of 9602 schools|